aisingapore/PeekingDuck/docs/source/tutorials/01_hello_cv.rst

    - draw.poses
    - output.screen

-The above forms an **pose estimation pipeline** and comprises four nodes that do the
+The above forms a **pose estimation pipeline** and it comprises four nodes that do the
 following:

    #. :mod:`input.live`: reads the file ``wave.mp4`` from PeekingDuck's cloud storage
-   #. :mod:`model.posenet`: runs the Posenet pose estimation model on it
+   #. :mod:`model.posenet`: runs the PoseNet pose estimation model on it
    #. :mod:`draw.poses`: draws a human pose skeleton over the person tracking his hand movement
    #. :mod:`output.screen`: outputs everything onto the screen for display